jup-ag/space-station/docs/index.md

 - API will now be served through new hostnames.
 - API will now be served through API keys.
 - API Keys will be distributed via https://portal.jup.ag (Refer to [API Setup](/docs/api-setup) to get started).
+- Old hostnames will be slowly phased out.
+- Old hostnames during this period will have reduced rate limits to facilitate migration to the new API.

 | Service Types          | Description                                              |
 | ---------------------- | -------------------------------------------------------- |